 We enjoyed a delicious vegetable paella topped with Sóller prawns (for a minimum of two diners), and perfectly cooked grilled butterflied sea bass.
 The reasonably priced wines are mainly Spanish and Mallorcan, with one or two Italian and French labels, and some smaller bottles on the list if you don’t want a full one.

-A good-value ‘menú del día’ is offered for lunch from Monday to Friday, consisting of three courses (with a choice of dishes for each one) and a drink, for just 16 euros (including VAT).
-For the lighter appetite, a main course and drink costs 11 euros.
-On another recent visit, during the Boat Show Palma, we enjoyed a generous prawn salad, with a drink, for this price.
+A good-value ‘menú del día’ is offered for lunch from Monday to Friday, consisting of three courses (with a choice of dishes for each one) and for the lighter appetite, a main course and drink.
+On a recent visit, during the Boat Show Palma, we enjoyed a generous prawn salad, with a glass of chilled rosé.

-Pesquero is open all day from 08:00h until 01:00h, and whether you come for breakfast, lunch, dinner, tapas, drinks from the bar, or just a coffee or tea, you can enjoy the impressive views.
+Pesquero is open all day from 08:00h until 01:00h, and whether you come for breakfast, lunch, dinner, tapas, drinks from the bar, or just a coffee or tea, at El Pesquero you can tune in to an authentic Mediterranean mindset.
+Sparkling turquoise waters meet the endless blue sky on the horizon and boats float in and out of the marina; to catch fish, to pick up passengers in other ports, and to sail the sea to unknown destinations.